Serpentine leafminer

 Alert

-If you suspect you have found serpentine leafminer or vegetable leafminer in Queensland, report it to the Department of Agriculture and Fisheries (DAF) on 13 25 23.
+If you suspect you have found serpentine leafminer in other areas of Queensland, report it to Biosecurity Queensland on 13 25 23.

 Serpentine leafminer (Liriomyza huidobrensis) is a small fly whose larvae feed internally on plant tissue, particularly the leaf, causing distinctive mine damage.